 There are no additional external vents beyond the fly door, so if the vestibule has to be closed, it can get damp.

-Here, the Late Start 2 is about as good as other tents like the Sierra Designs Clip Flashlight 2.
-The nobendium hexagonal hook stakes are an improvement over standard hook stakes that come with the Big Agnes C Bar 2 or The North Face Stormbreak 2.
+Here, the Late Start 2 is about as good as other tents in this review.
+The nobendium hexagonal hook stakes are an improvement over standard hook stakes that come with most budget tents.
 As an additional high tension area beyond what most tents have, we could envision the easy pitch pole sleeves starting to come undone over time as well.

 Weight & Packed Size

 Coming in at 4 pounds, 8 ounces, the Late Start 2 keeps the rest of the pack honest.
-It is one of the lighter models in our review, and we found its 7" x 16" packed size to squeeze down better than behemoths like the Mountainsmith Morrison 2 or The North Face Stormbreak 2.
+It is one of the lighter models in our review, and we found its 7" x 16" packed size to squeeze down better than budget behemoths.

 It wouldn't be the most comfortable night's sleep, but the carry split between two people wouldn't be so bad.

-This tent can be yours for $160.
-This makes it about average for this budget review in terms of its price.
-However, there are a handful of other award-winning models that cost the same amount and offer more comfort for two with increased weather resistance.
+This tent is about average for this budget review.
+There are a handful of other award-winning models that cost the same amount and offer more comfort for two with increased weather resistance.
 With that in mind, we think that this tent is a fair price but not necessarily a high-value purchase.